-- If you no longer need a resource, but the subscription has not yet expired, you can unsubscribe from it.
-Depending on what coupons were used for the purchase and on if 5-day unconditional unsubscription rules apply, Huawei Cloud may issue you a refund.
+- You can unsubscribe from a yearly/monthly resource before it expires.
+Depending on whether coupons or discounts were used, Huawei Cloud may issue you a refund.
 For details about unsubscription rules, see Unsubscriptions. - If you have enabled auto-renewal but no longer wish to automatically renew the subscription, disable it before the auto-renewal date (7 days before the expiration date by default) to avoid unexpected expenditures.